brandonbloom/jseg/README.md

 }
 ```

 An array field value adds items in to a collection.
-To remove items, see
+The sort comparator
-`remove`.
+is optional.
+To remove items, see `remove`.

 ### Entity References